getlynx/LynxCI/README.md

-# LynxNodeBuilder
+# LynxCI
-Creates a Lynxd node that confirms and relays network transactions, runs an eco-friendly micro-miner and also creates a local Block Crawler website with network news and information.
+Creates a Lynx cryptocurrency node that confirms and relays network transactions, runs an eco-friendly built-in miner and also creates a local robust Block Explorer website with network news and information.

 [Lynx FAQ](https://getlynx.io/faq/)